fyin/rl/policy_gradient/README.md

 ## Training
 * Components
-  * Policy: A policy defines how an agent chooses actions given its observations of the environment.
-It can be represented as a probability distribution over actions, given a state.
+  * Policy network: Takes a state and outputs a probability distribution over actions.
-  * Policy Gradient: The gradient provides information about the direction and magnitude of change needed to optimize the policy parameters.
-  * Expected Cumulative Reward: The goal of policy gradient methods is to maximize the expected cumulative reward over the agent's future interactions with the environment.
+  * Policy Gradient: Provides information about the direction and magnitude of change needed to optimize the policy parameters.
+Its goal is to maximize the expected cumulative reward over the agent's future interactions with the environment.
-  * Policy Gradient Methods: These algorithms leverage the policy gradient to update the policy parameters, typically using techniques like gradient ascent.

 * Train Script Run
   * Run script directly, `python3 -m policy_gradient.train` or just run train.py script in your IDE.